dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 To access the BigQuery data in Metabase we need to connect BigQuery to Metabase.
 Follow the Metabase [docs](https://www.metabase.com/docs/latest/databases/connections/bigquery) to connect BigQuery to Metabase.

-Once BigQuery is connected with Metabase use the SQL Editor to create the the first table.
+Once BigQuery is connected with Metabase use the SQL Editor to create the first table.
 The **Data Load Overview** table gives an overview of the dlt pipelines that populated the **fact_sales** table.
 It shows the pipeline names and the number of rows loaded into the **fact_sales** table by each pipeline.

 ![Metabase Report](https://d1ice69yfovmhk.cloudfront.net/images/data_lineage_metabase_report.png)

 This can be used to track the rows loaded by each pipeline.
-An upper and lower threshold can be set and when our pipelines add rows above or below the threshold that can act as our canary in a the coal mine .
+An upper and lower threshold can be set and when our pipelines add rows above or below the threshold that can act as our canary in a the coal mine.

 Next, we will visualize the **fact_sales** and the **schema_changes** as a table and add the `dlt_load_id` as a filter.
 The resulting Data Lineage Dashboard will give us an overview of the table, row and column level lineage for our data.